alecgao066/mSME/README.md

 # mSME
-A rapid surface extraction algorithm in Python.
+A rapid surface extraction algorithm in Python for 3D microscopy datasets.

 mSME is able to extract a
 comprehensive and continuous surface from the 3D volume, with improvements in performance, speed, and usability than the original FastSME algorithm: [Basu et al.](https://openaccess.thecvf.com/content_cvpr_2018_workshops/papers/w44/Basu_FastSME_Faster_and_CVPR_2018_paper.pdf)

-Full methods described in: [G. Gao, D. Miyasato, L.A.
-Barner, R. Serafin, K.W.
-Bishop, W. Xie, A.K.
-Glaser, E. L. Rosenthal, L.D.
-True, and J.T.C.
-Liu, “Comprehensive surface histology of fresh resection margins with rapid open-top light-sheet (OTLS) microscopy,” IEEE Trans.
+Full methods described in: [G. Gao et al. “Comprehensive surface histology of fresh resection margins with rapid open-top light-sheet (OTLS) microscopy.”
+IEEE Trans.
 Biomed.
 Eng.](https://pmc.ncbi.nlm.nih.gov/articles/PMC10324671/)

 Please cite our paper if you find this package useful.